Juanpe/SkeletonView/README.md

 ### 🔮 Example

-To run the example project, clone the repo, and run `SkeletonViewExample` target.
+To run the example project, clone the repo and run `SkeletonViewExample` target.

 ![](Assets/demoApp.png)